MSW and BSW FAQ’s

 Q: Will I get to interview at my field placement?

 A: Each student is expected to have a pre-placement interview at their field site before they are accepted for placement.
-Some agencies are agreeable to phone interviews for students who are unable to interview in person due to geographical distance.
+Some agencies are agreeable to phone or virtual interviews for students who are unable to interview in person due to geographical distance.
 Students should consider this a professional interview: dress appropriately and bring a resume.

 Q: How many internship hours are required?